 Today, much has yet to be accomplished.
-It is vitally important to raise awareness about the advanced state of the disease which ends up taking lives away.
-Women and men (do not forget, we all have breast tissue!) who might not be aware at diagnosis that their cancer could come back years after treatment of their primary tumour.
+We must speak up and raise awareness about the advanced state of the disease which ends up taking lives away.
+Lives of women and men (do not forget we all have breast tissue!) who probably were/are not aware at diagnosis that their cancer could come back years after treatment of their primary tumour.

 You might have heard about secondary, advanced, Stage IV or metastatic breast cancer.
 All of these terms refer to the outgrowth of breast cancer cells that spread to other parts of the body (such as bone, liver, lungs and/or brain).
 Few breast cancer cells are able to survive in these foreign kingdoms far away from the breast.
 However, those which do survive, do it by entering into a dormant or inactive state, remaining alive for years or even decades.

 In Estrogen Receptor-positive (ER+) tumours, this long-term phenomenon known as metastatic dormancy can last up to 25 years .
 Eventually dormant breast cancer cells make themselves at home and activate their growing abilities, colonising the organ and showing clinically apparent symptoms (Figure 1).

 However, this dormant behaviour is not that rare in nature and it is not restricted to breast pathological conditions.
 For example, hibernation, a state of minimal activity, is essential for some animals to survive extreme winters; there is also a dormant state called diapause during development; and it is also found in plants.
 Moreover, metastatic dormancy is observed in other cancer types.
 Regardless of the context, this resting strategy is crucial to survival.